4305 N Garfield St # 221 Midland, TX 79705

 Periodontal Disease Treatment in Midland, Texas

-Gum disease is a serious and sometimes painful condition that can cause permanent damage to your teeth and gums.
+Periodontal disease is a serious and sometimes painful condition that can cause permanent damage to your teeth and gums.
 Knowing the signs of gum disease can help you spot the issue early on and take action to protect your oral health.
 Here are some key signs to look out for that could indicate gum disease.

 Common signs of gum inflammation include: